upb-uc4/api/hlf/chaincode/examination-regulation.md

 # Hyperledger ExaminationRegulation Api

-In the following, the chaincode api for the "Approval"-Chaincode is described.
+In the following, the chaincode api for the "ExaminationRegulation"-Chaincode is described.
 This contains all Transactions and Models provided for this domain.
 The Errors returned are defined [here](errors.md#Errors).